carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 - "Set up directory and data folder"
 - "Set up twarc with your keys and tokens"
 keypoints:
-- "Navigating a virtual Python environment / JupyterLab"
+- "Navigating Python in a JupyterLab environment"
 - "Configuring an application to work with an API"
 - "Arranging a directory structure and loading libraries"
 ---